oroinc/documentation/backend/bundles/commerce/FrontendBundle/mass-action-grid-setup.rst

 Set Up Mass Action in Datagrid
 ==============================

-How to setup datagrid mass actions in Management Console described in |Mass Action| Datagrid Extension article.
+How to setup datagrid mass actions in Management Console described in :ref:`Mass Action Datagrid Extension <customize-datagrid-extensions-mass-action>` article.

 Let's consider using mass delete of customer users on the storefront datagrid page.
 First, check that `oro_datagrid_front_mass_action` route is enabled for the frontend.
 In `routing.yml`, add the `frontend: true` option: